efazulkarim/efazulkarim/README.md

 # Hi there, I'm Kazi Efazul Karim 👋

 I'm a Full-Stack Developer with 4+ years of experience in the development field.
 I have a strong foundation in both front-end and back-end development, with a focus on creating seamless and blazing-fast user experiences.
+I also specialize in mobile development, building cross-platform apps with React Native.

 ## 🛠️ Languages & Tools:
 -